barrychocolate/NSPL-Postcode-Distance/README.md

 # Postcode Distance Calculator
-This project uses the ONS National Statistics Postcode Lookup (NSPL) dataset to calculate the distance in meters between two postcodes in the UK.
+This project is designed to calculate distances between postcodes and identify outliers in the distance measurements using statistical methods.

 # Table of Contents
 * Introduction